enderger/Homebrew-Guide/gettingstarted/checkingrcm.rst

 3. Plug your Switch into your PC using your USB cable.

     * Your Switch **should not turn on.** If your Switch turns on, repeat Step 1 to enter RCM.
+    * Fusee-launcher only works with certain host controllers, blue USB 3 ports integrated into the motherboard tend to be most reliable.
+Failing to make sure of this can cause payloads to fail in a similar way to how they would on IPATCHED Switches.

 4. Run the command **'sudo python3 ./fusee-launcher.py ./fusee-test.bin'**